Visionize/Visionize/README.md

 # Visionize
-An Android application to do simple object detection
+An Android application to classify produce and their health